tanham/tanham.github.io/_posts/2016-07-13-building-this-jekyll-site.markdown

 I had plenty help every step of the way.
 For wire framing I watched a video from [DevTip](https://www.youtube.com/watch?v=PQO47_AP6lo) and bits and pieces of others to try to put myself on the right track.

-[Lil Chen's site redesign article](http://lilchen.com/blog/site-redesign-process/) was such a big help in having a peak into how someone more experience may go about the process.
+[Lil Chen's site redesign article](http://lilchen.com/blog/site-redesign-process/) was such a big help in having a peek into how someone more experience may go about the process.

 I also read about writing clean and modular code with [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) and [OOCSS](https://toddmotto.com/getting-started-with-object-orientated-css-oocss-creating-a-button-kit/).